Low-cost long-haul flights

 All about low-cost transatlantic and long-haul flights.
 The past and the present.
 Failures and successes.

 Currently, low-cost airlines, such as Ryanair, Easyjet, Vueling, Southwest, Frontier, Spring and many others, usually restrict themselves to short/medium-haul flights.
 The first attempts to offer low-cost scheduled flights on intercontinental routes failed completely in the second half of the 20th century.
-However, the situation is changing dramatically.
+However, the situation is changing quite dramatically.

 Originally, it is the long-haul market which gave birth to low-cost flights.
 In the 1950s, the Icelandic airline Loftleiðir offered transatlantic flights at low prices, primarily between New York and Hamburg or Luxembourg with stopover in Reykjavik.
 Similarly, in the second half of the 20th century, under the name of Skytrain, the British airline Laker Airways offered low-cost flights between London Gatwick and New York.